 The compensation of our executive officers that are employees of Teekay Corporation or other subsidiaries thereof (other than any awards under our long-term incentive plan described below) is set and paid by Teekay Corporation or its subsidiaries.
 In addition to any awards to our executive officers under our long-term incentive plan, we reimburse Teekay Corporation for time spent by our executive officers on our management matters.
 This reimbursement is a component of the management fee we pay our Manager pursuant to the Management Agreement.
-For the year ended December 31, 2021, the aggregate amount of executive officer compensation was \$2.7 million (2020: \$2.5 million; 2019: \$2.3 million), a majority of which is paid by us to Teekay.
-Teekay Corporation's annual bonus plan, in which each of our executive officers participates, considers both company performance and team performance.
+For the year ended December 31, 2022, the aggregate amount of executive officer compensation was \$2.8 million (2021: \$2.7 million); a majority of which is paid by us to Teekay.
+Teekay Corporation's annual bonus plan, in which each of our executive officers participates, is based on company performance and team performance.